Cowboys' Elliott presents tough challenge for Falcons' D

 “He can wait to set up a block and stick his foot in the ground and really explode,” Quinn said.
 “Oftentimes, you can see him take a handoff and see a read about to happen, then he can change the direction and really explode.
 I would say the second piece of that is he’s really effective as a pass catcher, too.”

-Atlanta’s struggling defense should get a boost from the return of middle linebacker Deion Jones, who hasn’t played since breaking his right foot in the season opener.
+Atlanta’s struggling defense was hoping to get a boost from the return of middle linebacker Deion Jones, who hasn’t played since breaking his right foot in the season opener and was ruled out a couple of days after rejoining the active roster.
 When healthy, Jones is the Falcons’ best defender.
 He calls the plays, is stout against the run and is fast enough to cover running backs and receivers in coverage.

 Jones’ injury and season-ending surgeries for starting safeties Keanu Neal and Ricardo Allen have been too much for the Falcons to overcome.
 They rank third-worst in average yards allowed and fourth-worst in scoring average.